sanyassyed/data-engineering-zoomcamp-project/misc/UsefulCommandsAndInstallationsInstructions.md

 * `CTRL(Hold)+A` -> to go to previous screen
 * `screen -r` -> You can re-attach a detached session by typing that
 * `date` -> to print system date
+* **NOTE:** When starting VM do the following steps
+    - Type `screen` and start the screen program that lets you have multiple terminals for 1 VM

 ### Copy file from local to VM server using SFTP (SSH File Transfer Protocol)
 * Step 1: Go to the folder on the local machine which has the file to be transfered
 * Step 2: Type `sftp ssh_hostname` this will connect you to the root folder in the VM server